-When first going to the field, you are excited by the new world you are going to see.
-Extraordinary nature, exotic animals, interesting people, and lots of crazy stuff – you want to keep the memories, you want to share with your friends, family, and social media.
+When first going to the field, you are excited by the new world you are going to see and experience.
+Extraordinary nature, exotic animals, interesting people, markets, and lots of crazy stuff – you want to keep the memories, you want to share with your friends, family, and social media.

 For some people it’s tempting to show skinny kids in rags and eyes full of tears or bare breasted women in villages.
-But please understand that taking their photos does not make us heroes and positions us to save them.
-If you want to be successful, once working in the field and with community members, you need to build trust and respect.
-Wrong moves impact your work and your relationship with the communities which you are trying to serve.
+Please Don’t don’t these type of photos.
+We need to understand that taking their photos does not make us heroes and positions us to save them.
+If you want to be impactful, you need to build trust and respect with the community members and that is not by taking photos which may not be socially or political correct.
+Wrong moves will impact your work and your relationship with the communities which you are trying to serve.
 Just gaining attention is not a goal worthy enough when sharing your photos from the field.
 You have the power to educate and influence respect, use it!

 Here are some general rules of photography for you: